Reference

 The unit of deployment in MOS4.
 A self-contained Rust crate annotated with #[component], declaring the protobuf interfaces it provides and requires, with a config schema (mos.toml) and its own CI pipeline.
 Every supervised repo in the MOS4 ecosystem is a micro service.

 On the website, micro services are also referred to as components within a distributed component OS.
-35 micro services ship in the production catalog.
+52 micro services ship in the production catalog.

-Microservices → Catalog →
+Micro services → Catalog →

 MCM